marcelino-borges/marcelino-borges/README.md

 This is my personal Github profile.
 99% of the projects I have worked on were hosted in corporate/private accounts.

-Most repositories that live here are for personal projects/hobby.
+Most repositories that live here are for personal/hobby projects.

 <br />